 Gummy compliance isn’t secured by a single great test result or a perfectly designed label.
 It’s secured by a system where formulation behavior, processing controls, packaging performance, and stability evidence all point in the same direction.

-That’s how you avoid the most common gummy problem of all: a product that looks great at release, then slowly drifts out of spec once it hits real-world storage and shipping conditions.
+That’s how you avoid the most common gummy problem: a product that looks great at release, then slowly drifts out of spec once it hits real-world storage and shipping.